 Bauerfeind Sports knee brace

-This is a high quality knee brace for hikers and other athletes alike.
-It uses a 3D AirKnit material which perfectly adapts to the shape of you knee.
+This is a high-quality knee brace for hikers and other athletes alike.
+It uses a 3D AirKnit material which perfectly adapts to the shape of your knee.
 This makes it comfortable while it provides stability to and compression to your joints.